MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```
 docker rm elegant_engelbart
 ```
-To remove container images when they are no longer needed run docker rmi <image name or ID> You can't remove an image if it is referenced by an existing container.
+To remove container images when they are no longer needed run docker rmi imagenameorid.
+You can't remove an image if it is referenced by an existing container.
 ```
 docker rmi newcontainerimage